Here you can find my CV.

 My research focuses on predictive modeling of collective behavior in biological systems using real-world data.
 How do functional biological aggregates emerge from the behavior of networks of heterogeneous individuals?

 I am especially interested in methods of model selection, inferring simplified models that are necessary for making good predictions when one has limited data and limited computational power.
 Interesting questions include:

 What must a monkey attend to in order to efficiently strategize in future conflicts?

-What heuristics guide a brain that is learning to categorize high-dimensional input into predictive concepts?
+What collective aspects of neurons are important to a brain that is learning to categorize high-dimensional input?